 Part 3, Non-Opera, Becoming features a team of international dancers with diverse backgrounds including Japanese dancer, Taketeru Kudo, one of the few remaining butoh performers to have trained directly with Hijikata, and African dancer Alain Sinandja Tongo from Togo.
 Among Kota’s other collaborators are New York-based performers Jennifer Gonzalez, Joanna Kotze, Mina Nishimura, and Connor Voss, whose experiences and practices span a wide range.

 Inspired by these performers, who organically carry the forms of dance they perform, Yamazaki aims to blur the distinction between these dance forms by boiling them down to their most fundamental essence.
 Yamazaki hopes to address how each dancer deals with self-identity as a performer.
 He asks, “how can a performer shift his/her identity by internalizing something foreign,” as he also looks at his recent interest in defining co-existence.

-As a part of MANCC’s Embedded Writers Initiative, Yamazaki and his collaborators will be joined by Moriah Evans.
-This initiative, funded by The Andrew W. Mellon Foundation, is designed to support the re-imaging of dance writing conventions in order to better respond to and engage with a wider range of ever-evolving contemporary forms in dance and performance.
+As a part of MANCC’s Embedded Writers Initiative, artist, curator, and archivist Cori Olinghouse joined Yamazaki and his collaborators for two days.
+This time offered an opportunity for Olinghouse to deepen her relationship as a writer to Yamazaki’s work; Olinghouse previously wrote on the first part of the trilogy, Part 2: I or Hallucination while Yamazaki was in residency at at the Baryshnikov Art Center in 2017.
+Funded by The Andrew W. Mellon Foundation, this initiative is designed to support the re-imagining of dance writing conventions in order to better respond to and engage with a wider range of ever-evolving contemporary forms.